springfall2008/batpred/docs/install.md

 | GivEnergy | GivTCP       | [https://github.com/britkat1980/giv_tcp](https://github.com/britkat1980/giv_tcp) |
 | Solis     | SolaX ModBus | <https://github.com/wills106/homeassistant-solax-modbus>                           |

+- Follow the installation and configuration instructions appropriate for your inverter so that Home Assistant is able to 'see' and manage your inverter.
 - You will need at least 24 hours history in Home Assistant for Predbat to work correctly, the default is 7 days (but you configure this back to 1 day if you need to).

 ## AppDaemon install